karina6188/data-structures-and-algorithms-c-/Challenges/QueueWithStacks/README.md

 ## Description
 This is a daily code challenges.
 The task is to implement a queue using two stacks.

+## Approach
+enqueue(value) method: First, pop all the values from stack1 and push them into stack2.
+Then, enqueue the new value into stack1.
+Pop all the values from stack2 and push all back to stack1.
+Return all the values in stack1.
+If the stack is empty, only the new value is enqueued into stack1 and returned.

+dequeue() method: this method removes the last value from stack1.
+Use peek() method to know the what the last value on stack1 is, then pop it out from stack1.
+Return the dequeued value.

 ## Getting Started
 Clone this repository to your local machine.